cloudfoundry/cf-networking-onboarding/routes.prolific.md

 **BBS** stands for Bulletin Board System.
 This is the database that the Diego components use to keep track of DesiredLRPs and ActualLRPs.

-**LRPs**, or Long Running Processes, represent work that a client (ie CAPI) wants Diego to keep running indefinitely.
+**LRPs**, or Long Running Processes, represent work that a client (ie Cloud Controller) wants Diego to keep running indefinitely.
 Apps are the primary example of LRPs.
 Diego will try to keep them running as best it can.
 When an app stops or fails, it will attempt to restart it and keep it running.

-**Desired LRPs** represent what a client (ie CAPI) wants "the world" to look like (for example, how many instances of which apps).
+**Desired LRPs** represent what a client (ie Cloud Controller) wants "the world" to look like (for example, how many instances of which apps).
 They contain no information about where LRPs should be run, because the user shouldn't care.

 **Actual LRPs** represent what Diego is currently *actually* running.
 Actual LRPs contain information about which Diego Cell the LRP is running on and which port maps to the LRP.